Nils-Erik Ulset

-Nils Erik Ulset (born July 16, 1983 in Tingvoll) is a Norwegian biathlete, cross-country skier, and three-time Paralympic champion.
+Nils Erik Ulset (born 16 July 1983 in Tingvoll Municipality) is a Norwegian biathlete, cross-country skier, and three-time Paralympic champion.

 Biography

 He competed at the 2002 Winter Paralympics in Salt Lake, where he took two gold medals in cross-country skiing, one in 10 km, LW2-4 and one in 20 km, standing.
 In biathlon he placed 7th in the 7.5 km, standing.

 At the 2006 Winter Paralympics in Torino, he took two bronze medals in biathlon: The 12.5 km and 7.5 km, standing.
 In cross-country skiing he placed 9th in the men's 10 km, 14th in the 20 km and 9th in the 5 km, standing.

 He won silver at the 2010 Winter Paralympics in Vancouver, for 3km pursuit standing biathlon.
 He won gold at the 12.5 km standing biathlon.
 In cross-country skiing he took the silver medal in the men's 20 km, standing and bronze in the men's relay.